gugulothshashikarnaik/Iris_Classification/iris_classification_report.md

 Data was collected from the Iris dataset, which is readily available in the scikit-learn library.
 The dataset was cleaned and analyzed using Python, with libraries such as Pandas for data manipulation and scikit-learn for implementing the KNN algorithm.
 Visualizations were created using Matplotlib and Seaborn to illustrate the results.

 ## Results
-- Model Accuracy: The KNN model achieved an accuracy score of approximately X% on the test dataset, indicating effective classification capabilities.
+- Model Accuracy: The KNN model achieved an accuracy score of approximately 1.00% on the test dataset, indicating effective classification capabilities.
 - Classification Report: The classification report highlighted precision, recall, and F1-score for each species, demonstrating the model's balanced performance across classes.
 - Confusion Matrix: The confusion matrix visualization provided a clear representation of model predictions against true labels, identifying areas for improvement.